AI writes the code.

 Read the code

-You get a real function.
+A flashcard shows you a real function.
 Explain what it does in plain English.
 No multiple choice, no hints.

 02.